 - Nominations may be accepted from the field and Blogging Team up to November 1 of that calendar year.

 - Though graphic novels need not be published in the United States, they must be widely available for purchase in the U.S. at the time of consideration.

 - Reissues will be considered if there has been significant change to the original content of the work since first issued.
-Whether or not the changes are significant enough is ultimately determined by the Chair.
+Whether or not the changes are significant enough is ultimately determined by the Coordinator.

 - Collections of comic strips will be considered only if they contain an overarching story arc.

 - Prior to nominating a graphic novel, it is expected that a Blogging Team member will have read the work.
 In the case of a field nomination, a Blogging Team member must read the work before seconding.

 - Nominations must be submitted on the official form, which is available on the YALSA website, from the YALSA Office or from the current Blogging Team Coordinator.

 - Neither publishers nor authors may nominate their own titles.

 - The Coordinator will regularly disseminate a list of nominated titles to Blogging Team members.

 Selection of the annual list will be made during the last group meeting of the year.
 Members can vote only on nominated books they have read.
 The final list will include books receiving a majority of the group's "yes" votes.
 The final vote will be counted by the Coordinator.